RS250776_54625_33ec3128dc36fb0-lpr

 Philippines

-To help those in poverty, the Philippines must reduce inequality, improve the accountability of the government to its people, and help people adapt to the negative effects of climate change.
+To help those in poverty, Oxfam is closely monitoring the impact of Typhoon Gaemi, working to improve the accountability of the government, and help people adapt to the negative effects of climate change.

 Before the COVID-19 pandemic, the Philippines’ economy was growing fast—but the resulting benefits were not enjoyed by the poorest people in the country.
 When the pandemic hit, unemployment soared past 17 percent and more than 20 percent of people in the country were going hungry.
 Women in particular suffered from increased domestic duties, risk of violence, and loss of jobs.